Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 This uses the same algorithm, but applies it to an environment with varying light sources and colored backgrounds showing that the ball can still be identified.

 *Distance and Coordinates*

 The distance of the object can be found using another iterative function for another linear algorithm.
 The camera returns an array with the depth of each pixel.
 This array is compared with the array holding the pixels that repersent the golf ball.
 The result is the depth of each pixel of the golf ball.

 The object's coordinates can be determined through comparisons.
 Using edge of the field of view (FOV), the coordinates can be found.
 The pixels in between the edge and the object can be counted.
-Using the width each pixel repersents, the total distance can be found.
+Each pixel will appear to be a certain width.
+The distance of the object being repersented by the pixel from the camera determines how many inches that pixels repersents.
+Using the width each pixel repersents, the total distance can be found when counting the pixels from the edge of the field of view to the object.
 The pixel width repersentation can be found using the equations

 FOV width = 2 * tan(FOV/2) * distance and FOV height = 2 * tan(FOV/2) * distance